- How to Apply

 Q: I have a degree but not in the subject I’d like to teach.
 Am I still eligible to teach this subject?

 A: Ideally, we prefer candidates to have at least an A-level (B grade or above) in the subject they wish to teach (if not studied at degree level).
-If you do not meet this criteria, you are still welcome to apply for a place on our course and if selected for an interview, we would expect a good level of subject knowledge and would test this as part of our recruitment process.
+If you do not meet this criteria, you are still welcome to apply for a place on our course and if selected for an interview, we would expect a high level of subject knowledge and would test this as part of our recruitment process.

 MFL candidates should have a degree but this does not necessarily have to be in a language.